Remelens/WD-crawler/README.md

 The icon "Py-Crawler-worm" is made by hatoyama_kumiko and is applicable to CC-BY-SA-4.0 protocol.

-The application made by RedPanda Dev-Cpp and Visual Basic 6.0 .
+The application made by RedPanda Dev-Cpp , Visual Basic 6.0 and Windows Notepad.
 ```